The chance to see marine wildlife and spectacular ocean and mountain views as the sun ...

 Klaassens Road | Wynberg | Cape Town | +27 (0)21 761 0434

-The daily 12pm blast of the Noon Gun is a sound many Capetonians are accustomed to, and while this is an interesting activity for adults, it’s also very exciting for young kids who’ve likely read stories about thrilling battles featuring such old-school artillery.
-View the noon firing, a few meters away from the detonation, for free and be treated to a brief talk beforehand that explains the history of one of the Mother City’s oldest traditions.
+The daily 12pm blast of the Noon Gun is a sound many Capetonians are accustomed to, and its story is interesting for kids and adults.
+View the noon firing, a few meters away from the detonation, for free and listen to a brief talk beforehand that explains the history of one of the Mother City’s oldest traditions.
+Read more about the Noon Gun.

 Lion Battery | Military Road (follow signs from corner of Bloem and Buitengracht streets) | Bo-Kaap | Cape Town

-An affordable day trip option is Intaka Island, a 16-hectare wetland and nature reserve a short drive from Cape Town’s CBD.
-You can either do a guided stroll along the 2km walkway that snakes around the isle or got at it yourself and, stop at various stations to read up about the plants, marine creatures and extensive assortment of birds.
-There is also a ferry that takes you on a brief ride down the Grand Canal, but keep in mind that booking is essential.
+Intaka Island is a 16-hectare wetland and nature reserve a short drive from Cape Town’s CBD.
+You can either do a guided stroll along the 2km walkway that snakes around the isle or go at it yourself and, stop at various stations to read up about the plants, marine creatures and birds.
+There is also a ferry that takes you on a brief ride down the Grand Canal, but pre-booking is essential.

 2 Park Lane | Grand Central Precinct | Century City | Cape Town | +27 (0)21 552 6889